BigPolarBear1/factorization/README.md

 To run: python3 run_qs.py -keysize 14 -base 20 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

 Update: Just uploaded a quick PoC ... it just shows the condition that must be met to take the discrimimant when sieving the root and linear coefficient.
 The pieces of the puzzle are starting to fall into place.
-Let me fix chapter 8 in the paper and start working toward an actual algorithm now...
+Let me fix chapter 8 in the paper and start working toward an actual algorithm now... you really just want to combine stuff so that the condition is met where you are garantueed a smooth when taking the discriminant... which also means we dont need to worry about that damned factorization of the quadratic coefficient.